Microsoft Excel Spreadsheet Template (Legacy)

 NOTE: Although XLTX files replaced XLT files, Excel 2007 and later versions still support XLT files.

-How do I open an XLT file?
+How to open an XLT file

 You can open XLT files in Microsoft Excel (Windows, Mac, iOS, Android).
 To do so, select File → Open from the program's menu bar.
 After you do, you can either edit the template the XLT file contains, or you can use the XLT file to create a new spreadsheet.